drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 The beauty of DKG is its decentralized nature.
 Since every pirate contributes equally to the randomness of the key, it's incredibly difficult for an outside adversary to determine the full secret key without access to the requisite number of shares.
 Moreover, the process guarantees that even if a pirate tries to cheat and distribute false shares they can be detected and potentially excluded from the protocol.

 Overall, DKG algorithms are an amazing research area and they can be used securely in a variety of cryptographic operations, like generating secret keys for signing or validating.
-Furthermore, by allowing DKG to be placed,  the power is spread among the participants, reducing the risk of a single point of failure and increasing the overall security of the network.
+Furthermore, by allowing DKG to take place,  the power is spread among the participants, reducing the risk of a single point of failure and increasing the overall security of the network.

 # Drand’s DKG Approach: